sfigg/commercialization-public/manufacture/desktop/add-a-license-agreement.md

 For multi-region or multi-language images, you can create region specific license terms.
 These display to the user during the first login experience, based on the region or language that they choose.

 Note: If the license terms are included, the OEM must include a version of the license terms in each language that is preinstalled onto the PC.
-A license term text must be an .**rtf** file, saved as .**rtf** format.
+You can read more about creating license terms at [OEM license terms](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license).

 Use the examples in the [USB-B.zip](http://download.microsoft.com/download/5/8/4/5844EE21-4EF5-45B7-8D36-31619017B76A/USB-B.zip) key.